jandelgado/rabtap/README.md

                       [default: byExchange].
  -n, --no-color       don't colorize output (see also environment variable NO_COLOR).
  --omit-empty         don't show echanges without bindings in info command.
+ --offset=OFFSET      Offset when reading from a stream.
+Can be 'first', 'last',
+                      'next', a duration like '10m', a RFC3339-Timestamp or an integer index value.
+Basically it is an alias for '--args=x-stream-offset=OFFSET'.
+ --queue-type=TYPE    type of queue [default: classic].
  --reason=REASON      reason why the connection was closed [default: closed by rabtap].
  --reject             Reject messages.
 Default behaviour is to acknowledge messages.
  --requeue            Instruct broker to requeue rejected message